drammock/mne-onboarding/optimization/optimization.md

 ```
 There are a few notable things here:

-1. First, the speed is faster than the naive, `sum`, and `broadcast` code, rivaling NumPy's `@` directly.
+1. First, the speed is faster than the [naive](#lprof-orig), [`sum`](#lprof-sum), and [`broadcast`](#lprof-bcast) results, rivaling [using NumPy's `@`](#lprof-dot) directly.
 The `@` operator in NumPy calls highly optimized BLAS linear algebra routines, utilizing SIMD (single-instruction multiple-data) CPU instructions and multiple threads, so it can in some situations beat Numba.
 But Numba also can make use of SIMD instructions, so results can vary!
 2. We had to tweak the `dtype=int` to be `dtype=np.int64` for the `result` inside the loop.
 This is because `nopython` mode needs explicit NumPy dtypes.
 Another (maybe better) option here would be to use `dtype=input.dtype`.
 3. In the `timeit` call, we call the function once in the *setup* phase.
 This triggers the JIT compilation.
-From then on, it can be used by the repeated calls to `my_func` thaht `timeit` will do under the hood.
+From then on, it can be used by the repeated calls to `my_func` that `timeit` will do under the hood.
 Without this step, the JIT compilation time would (misleadingly) be included in the `timeit` stats.

 ### A more complex example